SEKOIA-IO/documentation/docs/getting_started/first_steps.md

 When you first create an account, your personal community is created along with it and you can manage it as you please.

 A “Community” allows you to share events, alerts, rules and information with some people.
-You can manage each members rights.
+You can manage the rights of each member.
 You can have access to more than one community and depending on the permissions you are granted, you can have different roles in each of them.

 When it comes to a community you manage, you can: